Sorry, you need to enable JavaScript to visit this website.

 • Unfounded: an investigation finding that concludes there is not sufficient evidence under state law to conclude or suspect that the child was maltreated or is at-risk of being maltreated.

-• Child Fatality: Suspicious death of a child that may be due to abuse or neglect.
-Report of child death is either unexplained, or concern exists that abuse or neglect by caregiver contributed to or caused the child's death (i.e. suffocation of an infant in an unsafe sleeping arrangement; unsupervised child drowning; and/or death of a child due to head trauma or internal injuries that appear suspicious.)
+• Child Fatality: Death of a child that raises concern of possible abuse or neglect.
+This includes situations where there is suspicion that a caregiver’s actions or lack of supervision contributed to or caused the child’s death (e.g., suffocation of an infant in an unsafe sleep environment, drowning due to lack of supervision, or deaths of a child related to head trauma or internal injuries that appear suspicious).
 CFSA learns of child fatalities through various sources, including but not limited to the CFSA Hotline, CFSA employees, DC Health, the Metropolitan Police Department, and the news media.
 This data is reflective of the notifications through the CFSA hotline only.

 Filters at the bottom of the dashboard allow you to filter the data by the following factors: